If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

-Whether you intend to remain a one-person business or take on employees in the future, starting your own company is an exciting journey.
-You’re choosing to be your own boss, meaning you have the freedom and flexibility to work when and how you want, and determine your own business goals.
+Whether you intend to remain a one-person business or take on employees in the future, starting your own business or limited company is an exciting journey.
+You’re choosing to be your own boss, meaning you have the freedom and flexibility to work when and how you want and determine your own business goals.

 To make sure that your business is heading in the right direction, its important you lay out a business plan so that you can focus on your targets, ensuring every new assignment you undertake is moving you closer to your goals.

 Your business plan should be a document that sets out your company’s future, helping you to visualise the steps you need to take to get from where you are today to where you want to be in the future – whether that’s one, three or five years’ time.